vishapoberon/compiler/ReadMe.md

 The -m parameter tells voc that this is a main module, and to generate an executable binary.

-Execute as usual on Linux ('./hello') or Windows ('hello').
+Execute as usual on Linux (`./hello`) or Windows (`hello`).

+### Viewing the interfaces of included modules.

-In order to know module's interface, use "showdef" program.
+In order to see the definition of a module's interface, use the "showdef" program.

 ```
 $ showdef Out.sym
 DEFINITION Out;

   VAR